dollodart/chepy/readme.md

 Others calculate statistics, evaluate integrals, or do some other computations on the input data.

+For the most part, these scripts demonstrate the application of basic statistical reasoning in either purely empirical or mixed theoretical and empirical models for the purpose of prediction or design.

 ## License

 I have tried to cite all data sources but in some cases have lost the original reference materials (such cases tend to be small amounts of data readily available on the internet by search).
 There is no license and it cannot be